tryingtobecoder34/es-ansible-installation-ubuntu/README.md

 # ElasticSearch and Kibana Instalation with Ansible

 This Ansible playbook sets up a multi-node Elasticsearch.
-The playbook assumes CentOS 8 as the operating system.
+The playbook assumes Rhell 8 as the operating system.

 ## As long as you don't specify the version this playbook will install latest version of 8.x.x of Elasticserach.